MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-resiliency-aspnet-core/includes/1-introduction.md

-Using a microservices application in the cloud can provide many advantages but it also includes several shortcomings.
-Transient infrastructure failures, mostly network-related, are one of the key problems every cloud application has to handle.
+Using a microservices app in the cloud offers many advantages, but there are also several shortcomings.
+Transient infrastructure failures, mostly network-related, are a key problem that every cloud app must handle.

-In this module we'll set the focus on resiliency or how to make your application fault-tolerant, in a way that has the smallest possible impact on the user.
+The focus of this module is on resiliency, or how to make your app fault-tolerant, in a way that has the lowest possible impact on the user.
+The following resilience approaches will be explored:

-We'll explore the two main resilience approaches, a code-related handling, using the [Polly library](https://github.com/App-vNext/Polly) and an infrastructure-related one, using [Linkerd](https://linkerd.io/2/overview/).
+* Using a library-based approach with Polly
+* Using an infrastructure-based approach with Linkerd

-You'll modify the application to include some Polly resiliency handling policies in a microservice.
+You'll modify the app to include some Polly resiliency handling policies in a microservice.
 You'll also reconfigure your AKS deployment, without changing any code, to implement a Linkerd-based solution.

 ## Learning objectives

+In this module, you will:

-- Understand the key Resiliency concepts.
+* Understand the key resiliency concepts.
-- Implement failure handling code for HTTP requests in one microservice.
+* Implement failure handling code for HTTP requests in one microservice.
-- Deploy Linkerd onto an AKS cluster to implement an infrastructure-based resiliency solution.
+* Deploy Linkerd to an AKS cluster to implement an infrastructure-based resiliency solution.

 ## Prerequisites

-- Familiarity C# and ASP.NET Core development.
+* Familiarity C# and ASP.NET Core development at the intermediate level
-- Access to an Azure subscription with **Owner** privilege.
+* Access to an Azure subscription with **Owner** privilege
-- Access to a GitHub account
+* Access to a GitHub account